-Mental retardation/intellectual disability is significantly subaverage intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily living.
+Intellectual disability (previously called mental retardation) is significantly subaverage intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily living.

 ID is not a specific medical disorder like pneumonia or strep throat, and it is not a mental health disorder.
-People with MR/ID have significantly below average intellectual functioning that limits their ability to cope with two or more activities of normal daily living (adaptive skills).
-These activities include the ability to communicate; live at home; take care of oneself, including making decisions; participate in leisure, social, school, and work activities; and be aware of personal health and safety.
+People with ID have significantly below average intellectual functioning that limits their ability to cope with one or more areas of normal daily living (adaptive skills) to such a degree that they require ongoing support.
+Adaptive skills are divided into 3 areas:

-People with MR/ID have varying degrees of impairment.
-While recognizing each person's individuality, doctors find it helpful to classify a person's level of functioning.
-Intellectual functioning levels can be based on the results of developmental quotient (DQ) tests and intelligence quotient (IQ) tests or on the level of support needed.
+People with ID have varying degrees of impairment, classified from mild to profound.
+Although fundamentally, impairment is caused by the decreased intellectual functioning (typically measured by standardized intelligence tests), the degree of impairment depends more on the amount of support the person requires.
+For example, a person who has only mild impairment on an intelligence test may have such poor adaptive skills that extensive support is required.
 Support is categorized as intermittent, limited, extensive, or pervasive.
-Intermittent means occasional support; limited means support such as a day program in a sheltered workshop; extensive means daily, ongoing support; and pervasive means a high level of support for all activities of daily living, possibly including full-time nursing care.
+Intermittent means occasional support.
+Limited means support such as a day program in a sheltered workshop.
+Extensive means daily, ongoing support.
+Pervasive means a high level of support for all activities of daily living, possibly including full-time nursing care.

-A wide variety of medical and environmental conditions can cause MR/ID.
-Some are genetic; some are present before or at the time of conception; and others occur during pregnancy, during birth, or after birth.
+A wide variety of medical and environmental conditions can cause ID.
+Some are genetic.
+Some are present before or at the time of conception, and others occur during pregnancy, during birth, or after birth.
 The common factor is that something interferes with the growth and development of the brain.
-However, doctors can identify a specific cause in only about one third of people with mild MR/ID and in two thirds of people with moderate to profound MR/ID.
+However, doctors can identify a specific cause in only about one third of people with mild ID and in two thirds of people with moderate to profound ID.

-Some children with MR/ID have abnormalities apparent at birth or shortly thereafter.
-These abnormalities may be physical as well as neurologic and may include unusual facial features, a head that is too large or too small, deformities of the hands or feet, and various other abnormalities.
+Some children with ID have abnormalities apparent at birth or shortly thereafter.
+These abnormalities may be physical as well as neurologic and may include unusual facial features, a head that is too large or too small, malformations of the hands or feet, and various other abnormalities.
 Sometimes children have an outwardly normal appearance but have other signs of serious illness, such as seizures, lethargy, vomiting, abnormal urine odor, and failure to feed and grow normally.
-During their first year, many children with more severe MR/ID have delayed development of motor skills, and are slow to roll, sit, and stand.
+During their first year, many children with more severe ID have delayed development of motor skills, and are slow to roll, sit, and stand.

-Children with MR/ID are somewhat more likely than other children to have behavioral problems, such as explosive outbursts, temper tantrums, and physically aggressive behavior.
+Children with ID are somewhat more likely than other children to have behavioral problems, such as explosive outbursts, temper tantrums, and physically aggressive or self-injurious behavior.
 These behaviors are often related to specific frustrating situations compounded by an impaired ability to communicate and control impulses.
 Older children may be gullible and easily taken advantage of or led into minor misbehavior.

 Many children are evaluated by teams of professionals, including a pediatric neurologist or developmental pediatrician, a psychologist, speech pathologist, occupational or physical therapist, special educator, social worker, or nurse.

-Newborns with physical abnormalities or other symptoms suggestive of a condition associated with MR/ID often need laboratory tests to help detect metabolic and genetic disorders.
-Imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), may be performed to look for structural problems within the brain.
+Newborns with physical abnormalities or other symptoms suggestive of a condition associated with ID often need laboratory tests to help detect metabolic and genetic disorders.
+Imaging tests, such as magnetic resonance imaging (MRI), may be done to look for structural problems within the brain.
 An electroencephalogram (EEG) records the brain's electrical activity and is used to evaluate a child for possible seizures.
-A chromosome analysis, urine and blood tests, and x-rays of bones can also help rule out suspected causes of MR/ID.
+Chromosome analysis, including the new technology of chromosome microarray, urine and blood tests, and x-rays of bones can also help rule out suspected causes of ID.

-Some children who are delayed in learning language and mastering social skills have conditions other than MR/ID.
-Because hearing problems interfere with language and social development, a hearing evaluation is typically performed.
-Emotional problems and learning disorders also can be mistaken for MR/ID.
-Children who have been severely deprived of normal love and attention (see Child Neglect and Abuse: Physical Neglect) for long periods of time may seem to have MR/ID.
-A child with delays in sitting or walking (gross motor skills) or in manipulating objects (fine motor skills) may have a neurologic disorder not associated with MR/ID.
+Some children who are delayed in learning language and mastering social skills have conditions other than ID.
+Because hearing problems interfere with language and social development, a hearing evaluation is typically done.
+Emotional problems and learning disorders also can be mistaken for ID.
+Children who have been severely deprived of normal love and attention (see Physical Neglect) for long periods of time may seem to have ID.
+A child with delays in sitting or walking (gross motor skills) or in manipulating objects (fine motor skills) may have a neurologic disorder not associated with ID.

-Formal testing has three components: interviews with parents, observations of the child, and norm-referenced tests.
-Some tests, such as the Stanford-Binet Intelligence Test and the Wechsler Intelligence Scale for Children-IV, measure intellectual ability.
+Formal testing has three components: interviews with parents, observations of the child, and tests in which the child's performance is compared with scores of many children of the same age (norm-referenced test).
+Some tests, such as the Stanford-Binet Intelligence Test and the Wechsler Intelligence Scale for Children, measure intellectual ability.
 Other tests, such as the Vineland Adaptive Behavior Scales, assess areas such as communication, daily living skills, social abilities, and motor skills.
 Generally, these formal tests accurately compare a child's intellectual and social abilities with those of others in the same age group.
-However, children of different cultural backgrounds, non–English-speaking families, and very low socioeconomic status are more likely to perform poorly on these tests.
-For these reasons, a diagnosis of MR/ID requires that the doctor integrate the test data with information obtained from parents and direct observations of the child.
-A diagnosis of MR/ID is appropriate only when both intellectual and adaptive skills are significantly below average.
+However, children of different cultural backgrounds, non–English-speaking families, and very low socioeconomic status are more likely to do poorly on these tests.
+For these reasons, a diagnosis of ID requires that the doctor integrate the test data with information obtained from parents and direct observations of the child.
+A diagnosis of ID is appropriate only when both intellectual and adaptive skills are significantly below average.

 Prognosis and Prevention

-Because MR/ID sometimes coexists with serious physical problems, the life expectancy of children with MR/ID may be shortened, depending on the specific condition.
+Because ID sometimes coexists with serious physical problems, the life expectancy of children with ID may be shortened, depending on the specific condition.
 In general, the more severe the cognitive disability and the more physical problems the child has, the shorter the life expectancy.
-However, a child with mild MR/ID has a relatively normal life expectancy, and health care is improving long-term health outcomes for people with all types of developmental disabilities.
-Many people with mild to moderate MR/ID can support themselves, can live independently, and can be successful at jobs that require basic intellectual skills.
+However, in the absence of physical problems, a child with mild ID has a relatively normal life expectancy, and health care is improving long-term health outcomes for people with all types of developmental disabilities.
+Many people with mild to moderate ID can support themselves, can live independently, and can be successful at jobs that require basic intellectual skills.

-Proper prenatal care lowers the risk of having a child with MR/ID.
-Folate, a vitamin supplement, taken before conception and early in pregnancy can help prevent certain kinds of brain abnormalities.
-Advances in the practices of labor and delivery and in the care of premature infants have helped to reduce the rate of MR/ID related to prematurity.
+Proper prenatal care lowers the risk of having a child with ID.
+Folate (folic acid), a vitamin supplement, taken before conception and early in pregnancy can help prevent certain kinds of brain abnormalities.
+Advances in the practices of labor and delivery and in the care of premature infants have helped to reduce the rate of ID related to prematurity.

-Certain tests, such as ultrasound, amniocentesis, chorionic villus sampling, and various blood tests, can be performed during pregnancy to identify conditions that often result in MR/ID.
+Certain tests, such as ultrasonography, amniocentesis, chorionic villus sampling, and various blood tests, can be done during pregnancy to identify conditions that often result in ID.
 Amniocentesis or chorionic villus sampling is often used for women at high risk of having a baby with Down syndrome, especially those aged 35 and older, and for women with family histories of metabolic disorders.
 Measuring maternal serum alpha-fetoprotein is a helpful screening test for neural tube defects, Down syndrome, and other abnormalities.
-A few conditions, such as hydrocephalus and severe Rh incompatibility (see Complications of Pregnancy: Rh Incompatibility), may be treated during pregnancy.
+A few conditions, such as hydrocephalus and severe Rh incompatibility (see Rh Incompatibility), may be treated during pregnancy.
 Most conditions, however, cannot be treated, and early recognition can serve only to prepare the parents and allow them to consider the option of abortion.

-A child with MR/ID is best cared for by a multidisciplinary team consisting of the primary care doctor; social workers; speech, occupational, and physical therapists; neurologists or developmental pediatricians; psychologists; nutritionists; educators; and others.
-Together with the family, these people develop a comprehensive, individualized program for the child, which is begun as soon as the diagnosis of MR/ID is suspected.
+A child with ID is best cared for by a multidisciplinary team consisting of the primary care doctor, social workers, speech therapists, occupational therapists, physical therapists, neurologists or developmental pediatricians, psychologists, nutritionists, educators; and others.
+Together with the family, these people develop a comprehensive, individualized program for the child, which is begun as soon as the diagnosis of ID is suspected.
 The parents and siblings of the child also need emotional support and sometimes counseling.
 The whole family should be an integral part of the program.

-All children with MR/ID benefit from special education.
-The federal Individuals with Disabilities Education Act (IDEA) requires public schools to provide free and appropriate education to children and adolescents with MR/ID or other developmental disorders.
+All children with ID benefit from special education.
+The federal Individuals with Disabilities Education Act (IDEA) requires public schools to provide free and appropriate education to children and adolescents with ID or other developmental disorders.
 Education must be provided in the least restrictive, most inclusive setting possible—where the children have every opportunity to interact with non-disabled peers and have equal access to community resources.